 “Well, then, how the hell do they breathe???”)

-And no matter where I’ve lived, I always carry these loyalties close to my heart.
+And no matter where I’ve lived, I’ve always carried these team loyalties close to my heart.

-When I moved to SA in late ‘93, the Spurs were the only professional team in town…and I immediately fell in love with them.
-They are a first-class organization whose players are great people & members of the community as well as outstanding on the court.
-And 5 NBA Championships certainly hasn’t hurt any…unlike KawhiNOT’s traitorous behavior!
+When I moved to SA in late ‘93, the Spurs were the only professional team in town…and I immediately fell in love with them!
+They were & still are a first-class organization whose players are great people & contributing members of the community.
+And the past few seasons aside, 5 NBA Championships certainly hasn’t hurt any…unlike KawhiNOT’s traitorous behavior!

 Professional sports team?
 Not unless drinking had its own major league team.
 The town had 1 Chinese restaurant (Wonderful House), 1 movie theatre (at the Monument Mall) & a Walmart.

-But being “only” 3 hours from Denver, I got to watch a lot of Colorado Rockies (baseball), Denver Nuggets (basketball) & Denver Broncos (football) games on TV…and actually became fans of those teams as well.
+But being “only” 3 hours from Denver, I got to watch a lot of Colorado Rockies (baseball), Denver Nuggets (basketball) & Denver Broncos (football) games on TV.
+I also got the opportunity to see them play in person as I became a fan of those teams as well.
 Somehow, never was intrigued about the Colorado Avalanche in hockey.

-(Oh, and despite the fact that the entire state of Nebraska is absolutely, 100% Cornhusker crazy…Go, Big Red!…I really cant stand that damned football team!
-Hate the stupid soda, too!)
+(Oh, and despite the fact that the ENTIRE state of Nebraska is absolutely, 100% Cornhusker crazy…Go, Big Red!…I really can’t stand that damned University of Nebraska football team!)

 After Scottsbluff, it was St. Petersburg, FL with the Tampa Bay Rays (Tropicana Field really sucked, but the prices were great, as were the garlic fries, so I got to watch 9 Yankees games, 9 Boston Red Sux games (BOOOO!!!) & about 20 other assorted games every season!) & the Tampa Bay Buccaneers (had season tickets when the Jets, Giants, Patriots, Packers & Cowboys came into town one year).